cjmason375/AI-in-Manufacturing-TU/README.md

 Back in the Studio, select the waffle menu at the top left and navigate to the `Data acquisition` tab.

 **Connect your device to your computer**.
-For the sake of continuinity with the example project, all further references to the data collection device will reference specific instructions for the BrickML module.
-However, if using an alternate data collectioon device, instructions should be similar but may require extra steps.
+For the sake of continuinity with the example project, all further references to the "data collection device" will reference specific instructions for the **BrickML module**.
+However, if using an alternate data collection device, instructions should be similar but may require extra steps.

 For the BrickML module, plug a Type-C cable into the BrickML and connect the cable to your computer.
 Select the USB trident symbol (rightmost symbol on `Collect data` section) and connect to your device from here.
 Once connected, options for *Device, Label, Sensor, Sample length (ms.), and Frequency* should appear under the `Collect data` section.
 Definitions of each are provided below:
 + **DEVICE**: allows you to select the proper data collection device (should already display name of device you just connected)